Vincit/multi-user-test-runner/README.md

 ## Default Exception

 By default `IllegalStateException` is expected as the exception that is thrown on failure.
 Other exceptions are ignored by the runner and will be handled normally by the test method.
+This behaviour can be changed:

+1. Using `expecations` by asserting with `authorizationRule#expect(Expectation expectation)`method.
+See section `Assertions` for more information.
+This is preferred way if you are using Java 8 to write the tests.
-`@MultiUserTestConfig` annotation can be used to change the default exception class for a test class.
+1. Adding `@MultiUserTestConfig` annotation to change the default exception for a test class.
 The annotation is inherited so it can be added to a configured base class to reduce boilerplate code.

-The other options to change the expected class are to do it in `@Before` method or in the test method itself.
-This can be achieved by calling `authentication().setExpectedException()` method.
-The exception is reset to default exception before each test method.
+1. Do it in `@Before` method or in the test method itself by calling `authorizationRule#setExpectedException()`

 ## Creating Custom Users